 Pearlescent Pigments are made by coating small plate shaped particles of mica, synthetic mica or glass with various compounds.
 When the coating includes metal oxides some people call them 'metallic pigments' which can make things a bit confusing as they are not actually metallic pigments.
 All our pigments in this section are based on coated mica.
 A superior (but more expensive) type of pearlescent pigment is based on coated glass.
 We offer a large particle size Gold and Silver pearlescent glass pigments which you will find in a product called "Cosmetic Diamond Pearlescent Pigments".
 Although our Diamond Pigments are certified for cosmetics they are also wonderful to create sparkle in resin and general arts & crafts.

 Pearlescent Pigments are all interference pigments that get their colour and other visible effects by reflecting and refracting light.
 (Reflection is light bouncing off the particle surface while refraction is light passing through the particle and being changed as it does so.
 Light that passes through the particles changes wavelength and thus colour.)

-Our Pearlescent Pigments with “Interference” in their name have a subtle colour and have a high level of transparency.
+We have a separate product page for our Pearlescent Pigments with “Interference” in their name.
+These have a subtle colour and have a high level of transparency.
 They tend to “play with light”.
 They don’t contain any coloured material in their composition but manipulate light to give the perception of colour.
 A pile of powder of these pigments looks white but their awesome effect becomes evident when they are smeared out into a thin layer or placed in a resin (or any other clear medium with some depth).
 If added to resin, the interference pigments create a subtle colour-shimmer right through the depth of the resin.
 Smearing these pigments out over a glossy black surface readily demonstrates the awesome effect they can create.